 Booking Tower of London tickets in advance

 If you are going to pay for Tower of London tickets, do so online in advance.
-This means you can just show the ticket on your phone and walk through the gate rather than queue up with hundreds of other tourists at the gate.
+This means you can just show the ticket on your phone and walk through the gate of the greatest English castle rather than queue up with hundreds of other tourists at the gate.

 Five great things to do in London